dmitrijt9/linked-read/README.md

 For now, data are fetched only from Dbpedia using their [Sparql endpoint](http://dbpedia.org/sparql/).

-I woul like to add other endpoints or data dumps later on.
+I would like to add other endpoints or data dumps later on.
 Now a content which user can search is quite limited.
 Also some reasonable integration of [Open library](https://openlibrary.org/developers) would be nice.

 ## Features